damien1/dbc-backup-2/plugin_readme.md

 This build @THISBUILD@

 = Version 2.5 =
+- Tested for WordPress 3.9
+- Regression check looks for at least PHP 5.3 before using mysqli connector
+- NEW introduces a download function for logged in Admin users.
+Download currently available only if you use the standard backup directory.

 = Version 2.4 =
 - WARNING - MYSQL connector deprecated since PHP 5.5.0 mysqli connector used instead